jordifierro/rails-api-base/README.md

 - [ ] Standardize json i/o and add a serialization library.
 - [ ] Add elements pagination.
 - [ ] Add sample privacy policy.
-- [ ] Update ruby and rails versions.
+- [x] Upgrade to ruby and rails latest versions.

 An Android client base application will be developed with the same goal as this.